Turin Polytechnic University in Tashkent: Expansion and growth

 In May 2010, an academic lyceum was established under the university to prepare students hard sciences and the building of the academic lyceum with the capacity of 450 students was constructed and commissioned by September 2011.
 In the same year, a Metrology Center in cooperation with the Italian company Hexagon Metrology S.P.A., Mechatronics Center with the support of General Motors Powertrain JSC and the German company Festo and CAD / CAM / CAE Center were established at the university.

 In 2014, the MAN training center was organized in cooperation with MAN Truck & Bus and JV MAN Auto-UZBEKISTAN LLC JV.

 In 2015, admission for the master's degree program in the specialty direction of “Mechatronics” was organized in the university.
 In 2016, the university became one of the first higher education institutions in the field of technology to receive a certificate of ISO 9001: 2008 International Quality Standard for services in the field of education.

 In 2019, the undergraduate program for obtaining a double degree diploma “2+2” was organized in cooperation with the Andijan Machine building Institute.

 In November 2020, the undergraduate program with a double degree diploma “2+2” was developed in cooperation with Turin Polytechnic University in Tashkent and Pittsburg State University, Kansas, the United States of America.

 Campus

 The campus is located in Tashkent, Uzbekistan, with modern educational and administrative buildings, conference halls, library, sport complex, research centers, residence hall, dormitories for professors and the large soccer stadium.
-The campus is under 24/7 security watch, has the Information Resource Center and the cafeteria that serves delicious dishes and snacks from 9:00 a.m. till 5:00 p.m on weekdays.
+The campus is under 24/7 security watch, has the Information Resource Center and the cafeteria.